WANGDow/Video_Based_Guitarist_Performance/README.md

 # Testing

 1. Make sure the version of your libraries are exactly the same.
 (IMPORTANT!!!)
-2. The train_1.zip contains 100 test cases.
+2. The test_samples.zip contains 100 test cases.
 Simply unzip it to the folder.
 3. Run main.py for testing purposes.
-It takes use the txt files (in the train_1.zip) as the input to generate the csv files directly, since the video and hand gesture detection models are not uploaded.
+It takes use the txt files (in the test_samples.zip) as the input to generate the csv files directly, since the video and hand gesture detection models are not uploaded.
 (The txt files are generated coor_extraction.py from videos.
 Examples will be uploaded later on.)
 4. Modified the evaluation.py for custom input and settings (Optional).

 # Library Involved: